January

 Among favorites: John Wayne Gacy, Jr., The Man of Metropolis Steals our Hearts, The Predatory Wasp of the Palisades Is Out to Get Us!, They Are Night Zombies!!
 They Are Neighbors!!
 They Have Come Back from the Dead!!
 Ahhhh!, Chicago, Casimir Pulaski Day, Jacksonville, Come On!
 Feel the Illinoise!.
 In summary, almost all of the album.
 The interlude songs were pleasant too.

 Beautiful instrumentals.
 Some of the production, maybe I’m attributing this wrongly, reminded me of Fiona Apple.
 For example, the DIY like sounds from Fetch the Bolt Cutters and such melodies.
 Beautiful piano, some choir sections as well.
-It gets more rhytmic at times, just so good!!!
+It gets more rhythmic at times, and it’s all just so good!!!

-When I hear the beginning of The Predatory Wasp.. song, it’s like a shiver gets through me - such a beautiful melody.
-I also love the lyrics of this one, God… Casimir Pulaski Day as well..
+When I hear the beginning of The Predatory Wasp.. song, a shiver gets through me - such a beautiful melody.
+I also love the lyrics of this one, God… Casimir Pulaski Day as well…

 Shall I say 10/10, 9.5/10?